This page gives you an overview of the various topics that are actively researched at the Software Languages Lab.

 Reactive and Event-based Languages & Systems (REBLS)

 REBLS focuses on research related to participatory sensing, ambient-oriented programming (AmOP) and reactive programming:

 Participatory sensing provides the enabling technology to deploy so-called citizen observatories.
 Our research is centred around the notion of orchestrating participatory sensing campaigns, more specifically we want to provide configurable construction tools that enable domain experts (but non-ICT-experts) to specify campaigns.

 The reactive programming paradigm is a paradigm that is generally accepted as well suited for the development of event-driven and interactive applications.
-Our research in this field is twofold.
-On the one hand we are focusing on making the reactive programming paradigm accessible for imperative, mainstream languages.
-On the other hand we are focusing on distributed reactive programming, meaning that we want to distribute the data dependencies over multiple machines/hosts.
+Our research in this field is threefold.
+First, we focus on making the reactive programming paradigm accessible for imperative, mainstream languages.
+Secondly, we investigate in radical new reactive progamming ideas such as logic reactive programming.
+Third, we examine how this reactive data can be distributed over multiple machines/hosts.

 The Big Data Processing (BDP) group focuses on the design and implementation of new programming languages for large systems.
 Large systems include multi- and many-core machines, clusters of small-scale hardware such as raspberry-pies, industry-scale cluster configurations, cloud infrastructure, etc. The Big Data Processing group puts together those involved in advancing the state of the art along the following axes:

 Distributed reactive programming models: Applications nowadays have to work under the assumption that the dataset they are operating on is constantly evolving.
 Any newly arriving datapoint needs to be reactively reflected in the application's behaviour.
 For this we explore the design and implementation of new distributed push-based reactive programming models.